griffithlab/pVACtools/docs/index.rst

 - The ``pvacseq generate_protein_fasta`` command would previously error out when running with a selected ``peptide_sequence_length`` that would reduce in peptides < 7 amino acids long.
 This error would occur when calculating manufacturability metrics.
-This release now only calculates these metrices for peptides >=7 amino acids long.
+This release now only calculates these metrics for peptides >=7 amino acids long.
 - We updated the calculation for the flanking sequence length when generating peptide sequences to result in peptides that are closer in length to the